In our Advice Notes for Stalls we state:

 Stall Holders operating tombolas etc must ensure that any prizes awarded are of both sound & legal construction, and that food or drink given as prizes should be vegan and not “out of date”.

 We think it’s fine for a small scale raffle or tombola, run and completed at the event.
-This is the current internet confirmation (Sas at Sept 2017):

-You don’t need a licence to run a tombola but they are classed as small scale lotteries and there are certain rules that apply.
+You don’t need a license to run a tombola but they are classed as small scale lotteries and there are certain rules that apply.
 However, the restrictions (e.g. the total prize fund cannot exceed £500 and you cannot spend more than £100 on prizes) are unlikely to apply to most tombolas.

 There are no age restrictions although children can’t buy tickets if the prizes include alcohol.